damilolarandolph/GBA.ts/README.md

-# GBA.AS
+# GBA.as

-GBA.AS is a Gameboy Adavance emulator in WebAssembly with AssemblyScript .
+GBA.as is a Gameboy Adavance emulator in WebAssembly with AssemblyScript .